-- Defend your personal data — Account numbers, social Security number, and personal identification number codes.
+Whether or not you own identity theft insurance, there are several easy things everybody may want to do:- Defend your personal data — Account numbers, social Security number, and personal identification number codes.

 - Destroy all files incorporating account numbers of additional personal data.